 Throughout his life Kris has been relying on the internet to learn just about everything ranging from auto repair to fixing toilets.
-Over the course of his professional career working for advertising agencies and design consultancies, Kris has also picked up a variety of skills including the fluency in HTML & CSS required to design in the browser.
+Along the way Kris has also picked up a variety of skills including the fluency in HTML & CSS required to design in the browser.
 He believes in the internet’s ability to democratize knowledge and thinks it is imperative to break down the social, economic, and political barriers that stand in its way.

 Vinoth loves all things programmatic.
 He is a code and math geek.
 He worked in various programming languages, CMS, and open source projects.
 But when he was introduced to Discourse, he felt like arrived at home.
 Coding is his main hobby, but he also likes gaming, movies, TV shows, and sports.